zendbit/zendflow/README.md

-        settings -> this is the shared settings responseHeader -> headers will send on response to user ]# type
+        settings -> this is the shared settings responseHeader -> headers will send on response to user ]#
+CtxReq will not used again and replaced with HttpCtx type type
     CtxReq* = ref object
         client*: AsyncSocket